RetroPie/RetroPie-Docs/docs/Spinners,-Trackballs,-Lightguns,-and-other-Mouse-Devices.md

 You can press CONTROL-C to exit the test.
 In this example, moving the second spinner is being picked up as mouse 1, y-axis.
 No movement is registered as 0 input, while movement in one direction or another will show up as positive and negative numbers.
 This type of feedback can be very handy, as it tells you the index number and the axis of a specific controller _from MAME's perspective_.
 Just keep in mind, if you attach another external mouse later, it might change which mouse is detected as mouse 0, etc., and your configurations below may need to be adjusted.

 ## Configuring RAW, PS2 for all possible mouse inputs

-Depending on your setup, you might have an external mouse, a spinner, a mouse and a spinner, no mouse and two spinners, one spinner and a trackball, a mouse only during setup, etc..
-Linux will see all of these as mouse inputs, but AdvanceMAME might not see them with the same index.
-For example, if you boot with an external mouse, it might be detected as mouse0 and your spinner as mouse1, but if you boot the same system without the external mouse attached, everything might ratchet down (spinner becomes mouse0).
+**Beware**: The index of a specific device may change depending on what device you have attached to which port.
+For example, if you boot with an external mouse, it might be detected by `udev` as `event0` and your spinner as `event1`, but if you boot the same system without the external mouse attached, everything might ratchet down (spinner becomes `event0`).
 As long as you aren't changing your hardware configuration everything should stay where it is, but if you routinely connect an external mouse to troubleshoot or launch the desktop, this can be frustrating.
 We can overcome it by mapping multiple inputs _together_ in AdvanceMAME.

 For starters, we need to enable all possible mouse inputs in the configuration file (we will edit the configuration for AdvanceMAME 1.4, but if you use multiple versions of AdvanceMAME, you need to make edits in each respective config).